chimericdream/worldofpannotia.com/src/_skills/use-magic-device.md

   trained_only: true
   armor_check_penalty: false
   check: |
-    You can use this skill to read a spell or to activate a magic item. _use magic device_ lets you use a magic item as if you had the spell ability or class features of another class, as if you were a different race, or as if you were of a different alignment.
+    You can use this skill to read a spell or to activate a magic item. {% skill_link use-magic-device %} lets you use a magic item as if you had the spell ability or class features of another class, as if you were a different race, or as if you were of a different alignment.

-    You make a _use magic device_ check each time you activate a device such as a wand.
-If you are using the check to emulate an alignment or some other quality in an ongoing manner, you need to make the relevant _use magic device_ check once per hour.
+    You make a {% skill_link use-magic-device %} check each time you activate a device such as a wand.
+If you are using the check to emulate an alignment or some other quality in an ongoing manner, you need to make the relevant {% skill_link use-magic-device %} check once per hour.

     You must consciously choose which requirement to emulate.
-That is, you must know what you are trying to emulate when you make a _use magic device_ check for that purpose.
-The DCs for various tasks involving _use magic device_ checks are summarized on the table below.
+That is, you must know what you are trying to emulate when you make a {% skill_link use-magic-device %} check for that purpose.
+The DCs for various tasks involving {% skill_link use-magic-device %} checks are summarized on the table below.

     |---
-    | Task | _use magic device_ DC
+    | Task | {% skill_link use-magic-device %} DC
     |-|-
     | Activate blindly | 25
     | Decipher a written spell | 25 + spell level